LandSandBoat/server/docs/wiki/README.md

 - Put images in `images/` and reference them as `images/name.png`.
 - Add every new page to `Home.md` and to `_Sidebar.md`.
 A page that neither one links to is reachable only by search.

-The repository sanity checks run over these files.
-Each file needs a newline at the end, no tab characters, and no two blank lines in a row.